jankuss/shroom/docs/docs/applying-room-textures.md

 ## Result

-Your room will now look like this, depending on the textures you provided.
+Your room will now look like this, depending on the textures and colors you provided.
-In this example, we used the tile picture both for floor and the wall.
+In this example, we used the tile picture above both for floor and the wall.

 <img alt="Docusaurus with Keytar" src={useBaseUrl('img/textured.png')} />